 The Porta Pi Arcade runs on RetroPie with Retrogame and some altered config files best for the Porta Pi Arcade.
 This gives it the function and feel of a true mini arcade.
 The biggest change from the raw Retropie image is Retrogame which enables the GPIO's to accept inputs and the RPi see's them as keyboard inputs.
 Retrogame is coded by Adafruit.

-The versions below have been renamed to reflect the version releases of Retropie.
-All these images have Retrogame+Retropie in a turn-key setup meant for GPIO arcade setups, like the Porta Pi Arcade.
+The OS images below have Retrogame+Retropie in a turn-key setup meant for GPIO arcade setups, like the Porta Pi Arcade.

 RetroPie and Retrogame credit goes to their respective authors and contributors, not me.

 Download the image below to try it for yourself.
 If you like the image, please considering purchasing a kit to make the most out of it.
 Also consider donating to RetroPie.org.
 They rock.

 And remember: I, nor Retro Built Games provides any warrenty or guarantee for this software.
 Use at your own risk.